 His theories are supported by research showing that glycogen stores are insufficient to fuel a marathon [5, 3], but also research examining the benefits of low-carb, high-fat (LCHF) diets on exercise performance .

 These studies found that LCHF diets maintain, and even enhance, endurance performance while at the same time improving body composition.
 This is contrary to what we're used to hearing in regards to sports nutrition.

 Carbs are, and will be, considered the mainstay because they burn faster than fat; it takes much more time and effort for the body to burn fat, which is why some consider it an inefficient fuel.
 But things take a major turn when you eat a ketogenic diet specifically for a longer period of time.

 Sport nutritionists have long advocated for high-carbohydrate diets because such diets help stock up on muscle glycogen for better workouts.
-This was supported by short-term (less than 2 weeks) studies comparing high-carb and low-carb diets on exercise performance.
+This was supported by short-term (less than 2 weeks) studies comparing high-carb and low-carb diets in regard to exercise performance.

 Besides that, ultra-endurance athletes who followed a LFHC diet for 6 months achieved higher peak exercise intensity than athletes on high-carb diets .
 These athletes also maintained normal muscle glycogen throughout, which is important for post-workout recovery.

 So, bottom line is that long-term ketogenic diet improves an athlete's fat-adaptation, i.e. the ability to utilize fat during vigorous activity.
 Keep in mind that one aspect of fat adaptation involves greater ketone production to fuel the brain specifically.
 You can read more about what it means to be keto adapted here.